 The nature of support provided by the ITU will be tailored to suit the size, complexity and risk of the project and the procurement capability of the agency.
 The ability of the ITU to support major infrastructure projects will build gradually over time from 1 November 2018, while the new independent infrastructure body is established.

-It is proposed that the ITU will initially focus on the following three key areas:
+ITU will initially focus on the following three key areas:

 - Infrastructure market and procurement pipeline: Act as a ‘shop front’ for the market and publish a pipeline of infrastructure projects.

-- Best practice guidance: Provide best practice guidance on infrastructure procurement and delivery, including standardised procurement processes and documentation for major infrastructure projects;
+- Best practice guidance: Provide best practice guidance on infrastructure procurement and delivery, including standardised procurement processes and documentation for major infrastructure projects.

 - Procurement and delivery support: This would involve supporting agencies in the preparation of business cases for major infrastructure projects and with project delivery, including through the provision of embedded commercial and procurement expertise.